Ritarka/ritarka.github.io/content/docs/Coursework/comp_arch.md

 These courses were surprisingly hands on.
 The moment we covered something like a pipelined processor, I had to implement a 5-stage pipelined processor in Verilog along with a branch-predictor.

-For some of the more complex hardware designs like branch predictors, out-of-order processor, or caches, I did software emulation of desgins in C/C++.
+For some of the more complex hardware designs like branch predictors, out-of-order processor, or caches, I did software emulation of designs in C/C++.
 At the end, I would do a design space exploration of my design against various parameters like cache size, predictor size, etc, to find the optimal design against a set of benchmarks.